-OI LIKATING DEDGET TOL TELES The City Council will adopt a balanced budget by June 30 of each year.
+To maintain a financially viable City that can maintain an adequate level of municipal services.
+Yes To maintain financial flexibility in order to be able to continually adapt to local and regional economic changes.
+Yes To maintain and enhance the sound fiscal condition of the City.
+Yes OPERATING BUDGET PO LICIES The City Council will adopt a balanced budget by June 30 of each year.
 Yes The City Manager will submit a budget calendar to the City Council no later than January 15th of each year.
 Yes An annual base operating budget will be developed by verifying or conservatively projecting revenues and expenditures for the current and forthcoming fiscal year.
-Yes During the annual budget development process, the existing base budget will be thoroughly examined to assure removal or reduction of any services or programs that could be eliminated or reduced in cost.
-Yes Current revenues will be sufficient to support current operating expenditures (i.e. recurring expenditures will not exceed recurring revenues).
+During the annual budget development process, the existing base budget will be thoroughly examined to assure removal or reduction of any services or programs that could be eliminated or reduced in cost.
+Current revenues will be sufficient to support current operating expenditures (i.e. recurring expenditures will not exceed recurring revenues).
 One-time or unpredictable revenues will be used for one-time expenditures (including capital and reserves).

-Yes Annual operating budgets will provide for adequate design, construction, maintenance and replacement of the City's capital plant and equipment.
-No Some older Lighting and Landscaping District zones do not have sufficient revenues to set aside enough to fund asset replacements when needed.
+Annual operating budgets will provide for adequate

+design, construction, maintenance and replacement of the

+City's capital plant and equipment.

+revenues to set aside enough to fund asset replacements when needed.
 The purchase of new or replacement capital equipment with a value of \$25,000 or more and with a useful life of two years or more will require Council approval.
 Yes The City will project its equipment replacement needs for the next three years and will update this projection each year.
 From this projection a replacement schedule will be developed, funded, and implemented.
 Yes The City will avoid budgetary and accounting procedures which balance the current budget at the expense of future budgets.
 Yes The budget will include the appropriation of available but unassigned fund balances in special purpose funds Yes In the Lighting and Landscaping Funds, the budget will include an appropriation of Asset Lifecycle Replacement Program reserves in an "unassigned asset replacement reserves" line item in each fund, equal to 25% of the available reserve balance, up to \$100,000.
 Yes Prior approval of the City Manager will be required for the assignment and/or use of these appropriations.
 Yes All recommended increased appropriations of general purpose revenues, General Fund reserves, or that transfer appropriations between funds during the year shall be presented to the City Council for approval.
 Amendments to that are made to authorize spending of increased or new special purpose revenues may be approved by the City Manager.
 Yes The City will forecast its General Fund expenditures and revenues for each of the next 10 years and will update this forecast at least annually.
 Yes